ghiscoding/slickgrid-universal-wiki/Formatters.md

 - [UI Sample](/ghiscoding/slickgrid-universal/wiki/Formatters#ui-sample)

 ### Definition
 `Formatters` are functions that can be used to change and format certain column(s) in the grid.
-Please note that it does not alter the input data, it simply changes the styling of the column data (what the user visually see).
+Please note that it does not alter the input data, it simply changes the styling by formatting the data differently to the screen (what the user visually see).

 A good example of a `Formatter` could be a column name `isActive` which is a `boolean` field with input data as `True` or `False`.
 User would prefer to simply see a checkbox as a visual indication representing the `True` flag, for this behavior you can use `Formatters.checkmark` which will use [Font-Awesome](http://fontawesome.io/icons/) icon of `fa-check` when `True` or an empty string when `False`.